A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Introduction

 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item We study the fine-grained 3D radio map estimation problem which aims to construct high-resolution radio maps for target 2D areas at desired altitudes (target heights) within a 3D space of interest, using radio samples collected at different heights throughout that 3D region.
+\begin{itemize} \item We study the fine-grained 3D radio map construction problem which aims to construct high-resolution radio maps for target 2D areas at desired altitudes (target heights) within a 3D space of interest, using radio samples collected at different heights throughout that 3D region.
 This problem is challenging because the number of collected radio samples is far fewer than the high-resolution requirement of the radio map to be estimated.
-We develop RadioLAM -- a novel LAM which addresses this challenge by the creative power and the strong generalization capability of LAM.
-To the best of our knowledge, we are the first to take into account the challenge of ultra-sparse sampling when designing algorithms to solve the 3D radio map estimation problem.
+We develop RadioLAM -- a {novel fine-grained 3D radio map construction paradigm} which addresses this challenge by the creative power and the strong generalization capability of generative LAM.
+To the best of our knowledge, we are the first to take into account the challenge of ultra-sparse sampling when designing algorithms to solve the 3D radio map construction problem.

-\item RadioLAM consists of three key blocks: 1) an augmentation block, which leverages the principle of radio propagation to spatially project the multi-altitude radio samples collected by sensors onto the target 2D area at the desired altitude; 2) a generation block, which employs an LAM under the MoE architecture to generate a candidate set of fine-grained radio maps for the target 2D area, based on the radio projections from the augmentation block; 3) an election block, which uses the radio propagation principle as a guide to find the best map from the diverse candidates generated by the generation block, and utilizes a TTA scheme to dynamically adjust the noise level of LAM during inference.
-With the three blocks, RadioLAM is able to obtain high-quality solutions for the fine-grained 3D radio map estimation problem from ultra-sparse sampling.
+\item RadioLAM consists of three key blocks: 1) an augmentation block, which leverages the principle of radio propagation to spatially project the multi-altitude radio samples collected by sensors onto the target 2D area at the desired altitude; 2) a generation block, which employs a diffusion-based LAM under the MoE architecture to generate a candidate set of fine-grained radio maps for the target 2D area, based on the radio projections from the augmentation block; 3) an election block, which uses the radio propagation principle as a guide to find the best map from the diverse candidates generated by the generation block, and utilizes a TTA scheme to dynamically adjust the noise level of LAM during inference.
+With the three blocks, RadioLAM is able to obtain high-quality solutions for the fine-grained 3D radio map construction problem from ultra-sparse sampling.